Australian Open 2024 order of play: Today’s matches, full schedule and how to watch on TV - Yahoo Sports

 Which British players are involved?

 In the men’s draw, Andy Murray and Dan Evans lost in the opening round while Jack Draper was knocked out the second round.
-Cameron Norrie is the last British player left.
+Cameron Norrie was the last man standing, before losing to Alexander Zverev in a fifth-set tie-break in the fourth round.

 Among the women, Emma Raducanu and Katie Boulter made it through to round two but failed to reach the third round.
 Jodie Burrage was knocked out in the first round.